nitad54448/yappari-5-1/README.md

 Can be used for manual control of program, useful mostly for testing.
 Some commands are not available elsewhere.
 For instance, the following commands might be useful : to make a Savitzky-Golay smooth to the active datasets :

     smooth

-This will create new datasets with the same name and the prefix sm_.
+This will create new smoothed datasets with the same name and the prefix sm_.
 You can also interpolate to log scale or upscale by spline interpolation (i.e. getting "artificially" more points).
-You can try if you don't have spurious points. the command is :
+You can try it, if you don't have spurious points. the command is :

     spline>>128

 where 128 is the number of frequency points you will get from your data, in a log scale setup.
-It might not be good to increase too much the number of points, nor to use this function on noisy data.
+It might not be good to increase too much the number of points from he original ones, nor to use this function on noisy data.
 This command will create new datasets for every selected dataset, so you can play around to see how it is working.
 The log scale is important for DRT and Z-hit.

 To add white noise to the selected impedance datasets in the range Z-1% to Z+1%